thegooddocsproject/request-for-comment/RFC-009-migrate-to-gitlab.md

 ### Ease of use and improved review workflows

 GitLab has [feature parity](https://about.gitlab.com/devops-tools/github-vs-gitlab/) with many of GitHub's features but it's much easier to do merge request (pull request) reviews of text documents in GitLab, which will improve and streamline our template review process.

 It is currently quite difficult to review template PRs in GitHub.
 The reviewer often needs to look at and switch between various points of the document during a review.
 Scrolling is tiresome, and opening multiple browser tabs to view the same document, or to view multiple files in the same PR, is cumbersome.

 By contrast, GitLab gives the ability to use a file explorer view and see changes across multiple files, which reduces the complexity of reviewing text-based documents.
 GitLab allows you to toggle between seeing all of the changed files vs. one file at a time makes the review process significantly easier.
+Lastly, GitLab also provides more choice and flexibility around comparing different versions of the changed file over time.
+So you could compare the original version of the document with the commits made in version 5, or you could compare version 4 to version 5 and so forth.
+GitLab version 14.2+ also has [markdown preview](https://about.gitlab.com/blog/2021/09/21/introducing-markdown-live-preview/) or you can preview the formatted files in [GitLab Pages](https://docs.gitlab.com/ee/user/project/pages/).

 Another nice GitLab review feature is the ability to turn a comment on a merge request into an issue if you like the suggestion, but won't immediately implement it.
 [GitLab flavored Markdown](https://docs.gitlab.com/ee/user/markdown.html) also has some additional features such as the ability to add a built-in table of contents, front matter, and graphs.

 Various members of our community have been working in GitLab for some time, and find it significantly easier to use than GitHub when working with text documents.

+See this demo Bryan made of the [GitLab review workflow](https://youtu.be/btq4ev7cT_g).

 ### Improved project management tools